RuRuShina/RuRuShina/README.md

 - 👋 Hi, I’m @RuRuShina
-- 👀 I’m interested in anime, like visual noveles
+- 👀 I’m interested in anime, and i like visual noveles
 - 🌱 I’m studying programming.
 - 📫 How to reach me ...